MushroomApp/docs/privacy.md

 ## **ACCESS, MODIFICATION AND ACCURACY OF INFORMATION COLLECTED**

 The information that we collect from you is the same information that you have previously stored in your device.
-By updating the information in your mobile device, you may be automatically updating the information in your Mushroom account the next time that you log in.
-You can also access and modify your Mushroom account information directly by logging into Mushroom and clicking the 'Gear Icon'.
+By updating the information in your mobile device, you may be automatically updating the information in your Popsy account the next time that you log in.
+You can also access and modify your Popsy account information directly by logging into Popsy and clicking the 'Gear Icon'.
 You may also ask at any time that your preferences as to the type of communications that you receive from us be modified in order to stop receiving them or to be added to our mailing list.
-You can also do this by clicking on the ‘Gear Icon’, by following the instructions included in each communication or newsletter, or by contacting us directly at privacy@mushroomapp.io.
+You can also do this by clicking on the ‘Gear Icon’, by following the instructions included in each communication or newsletter, or by contacting us directly at privacy@popsy.io.

 ## **RETENTION AND STORAGE OF THE INFORMATION WE COLLECT**